tari/taricorp.net/content/posts/2021/cmake-windows-cross/index.md

   - cross-compiler
   - mingw
 ---
-I sometimes find myself wanting to cross-compile programs with CMake on a Linux machine such that I get a standalong .exe that can be given to mostly non-technical Windows users to run.
+I sometimes find myself wanting to cross-compile programs with CMake on a Linux machine such that I get a standalone .exe that can be given to mostly non-technical Windows users to run.
 This isn't hard, but finding the right options is a little bit of a challenge every time, so now I'm recording the procedure here; both as a reminder to myself, and to provide a quick recipe that future searchers can use.

 Cross-compiling for Windows will of course need an appropriate toolchain, which these days tends to be [mingw-w64](http://mingw-w64.org/).
 Many Linux distributions provide packages for it: [`mingw-w64`](https://packages.debian.org/sid/mingw-w64) on Debian (including Ubuntu and variants), [`mingw-w64-gcc`](https://archlinux.org/packages/community/x86_64/mingw-w64-gcc/) on Arch and similar for other distributions.